Campaigns of Nader Shah: The Battle of Malayer Valley

 The Ottoman force arrayed in front of the Iranian army was of a different nature altogether from all the previous foes the Iranian army had faced up to this point.
 The Afghan and tribal opponents of Nader had been almost completely devoid of any infantry or artillery units (excluding Murche-Khort), comprised almost exclusively of excellent mounted warriors instead.

-Now Nader faced an adversary who in many respects mirrored the Iranian army's own composition in structure as well as constituent unit types.
+Nader now faced an adversary who, in many respects, mirrored the Iranian army's own composition in structure as well as constituent unit types.
 The Turks had drawn themselves up parallel to a stream flowing through the valley, on the other side of which Nader deployed his men into three separate divisions, placing himself in the centre.
 As the two armies came within musket range of each other, a general fire broke out along the entire length of the line, with the smoke created from the muskets & cannon dancing over shallow body of water separating the two armies, obscuring the Iranians and Ottomans from each other's view.
 Nader, under the veil of smoke, started strengthening and preparing his right wing for a bold gamble.

 Nader gave the order for a sudden thrust by his right flank across the stream.
 The Iranians appeared from the billowing cloud of smoke that had concealed their advance and threw the Ottomans, who were dazzled by the unexpected appearance of the enemy seemingly out of thin air, into disarray.
 An intense few hours of fighting followed, with the Ottomans attempting to salvage their left to no avail.
 The onslaught of the Iranian right cut further into the flesh of the Turk's left wing and the killing of the chief Ottoman Bannerman caused a much demoralised army to turn tail and flee, with Iranian cavalry in pursuit cutting down and imprisoning a large number of men.
 A clear victory was won, opening the road to Hamadan for Nader's troops.

 Nader pivots north

 After liberating Hamadan along with its 10,000 imprisoned Iranian soldiers, Nader gained Kermanshah, thus liberating large swathes of western Iran from Ottoman rule.
-Leaving behind a fortified position, he now moved his army to Azerbaijan, where he took Tabriz on August 12, crushing an army sent (too late) to reinforce Tabriz.
+Leaving behind a fortified position, he now moved his army to Azerbaijan, where he took Tabriz on 12 August, crushing an army sent (too late) to reinforce Tabriz.
 The Turkish prisoners were treated kindly, with Nader freeing many of the Pashas, dispatching them with messages of peace to Constantinople (Istanbul).
-In a lightning campaign Nader had reincorporated all the main provinces of the Iranian heartland.
+In a lightning campaign, Nader had reincorporated all the main provinces of the Iranian heartland.